 The latter might be explained by the size of the partner organizations participating in the project.
 For instance, those contacted in Italy already had a large beneficiaries' database, which helped to reach hundreds of potential households without much effort.
 Instead, other pilots relied on smaller partners and had to carry their own communication campaign (for instance, in France.
-The fact that Barcelona's collective assemblies were already an established activity, with its own communication networks, also impacted positively in the participants' rate, which was almost as high as in Italy.
+The fact that Barcelona's collective assemblies were already an established activity, with its own communication networks, also impacted positively in the participants' rate per session (23.4), which was almost as high as in Italy (26.5).

 The number of women participants was relevant for all locations, representing 59% share of the total Community approaches' participants.
-Nonetheless, the share of women participants varies per pilot as shown in Figure 18, being France and Spain those with the lowest, and Italy the pilot with the highest share of female participation.
+Nonetheless, the share of women participants varies per pilot as shown in Figure 20, being France and Spain those with the lowest (although they still represented over half of participants), and Albania the pilot with the highest share of female participation.